Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Methodology

 \subsection{Procedure}

 We conducted a formative study involving a pre-study demographic survey, an exploration of ChromaScribe, a semi-structured interview, and a post-study survey.
 The study was reviewed and approved by the university’s Institutional Review Board (IRB).
 The pre-study survey contained questions on demographic details, QDA experience, coding approaches, and the use of multimodal data.
-Participants were screened based on their research experience and inclusion criteria.
-Each interview began with a consent process and included questions on participants' current QDA workflow, QDA tool use and preferences, and current challenges related to the QDA process and tools.
+Participants were screened based on their research experience and inclusion criteria. \revdel{Each interview began with a consent process and included questions on participants' current QDA workflow, QDA tool use and preferences, and current challenges related to the QDA process and tools. } Each interview began with a consent process and included questions on participants' current QDA workflow, QDA tool use and preferences, and current challenges related to the QDA process and tools.
 In the next phase, participants were introduced to ChromaScribe.
 After watching a demo video, participants were given time to explore the webtool independently and then asked to complete four structured tasks including (a) locating a participant who mentioned a selected theme at least three times and (b) playing the audio of a segment where the interviewer mentioned a selected theme.
-These tasks were designed to prompt participants to explore how the tool supports theme discovery and navigation.
+These tasks were designed to prompt participants to explore how the tool supports theme discovery, navigation, transcript-audio alignment, search \revdel{and navigation} and to ensure that all participants engaged with the core functionalities of the prototype.
 Participants were informed that the prototype is preliminary and only meant to facilitate the discussion.